sajjadGG/book-python/oop-syntax/method.rst

     #.
 Create method ``mean()`` which calculates mean of numerical attributes values
     #.
 Create ``setosa`` object with attributes set at the initialization (see input data)
     #.
 Create ``virginica`` object with attributes set at the initialization (see input data)
     #.
-Print on the screen species name, total and mean of each instance
+Print species name, total and mean of each instance

 :Polish:
     #.
 Stwórz klasę ``Iris``